bright/new-www/content/blog/llms-healthcare-security.md

 published: true
 language: en
 ---
 **LLMs are at the forefront of the AI revolution in healthcare.
 However, there are ongoing concerns about the security of medical data used to generate content with LLMs.
-Discover what steps you need to take to ensure your LLM solution is secure and compliant with HIPAA or GDPR.**
+Discover what steps you need to take to ensure your LLM solution is secure and compliant with HIPAA or GDPR, in case you use OpenAI solutions.**

 <div className="image">![LLMs healthcare](../../static/images/llms_healthcare.png "LLMs healthcare")</div>